TristarMMII/SheridanCourseApp/README.md

 https://youtu.be/XTa7DACG0I4

 ## About
+Documentation for the Sheridan Course App.
+Made for students who attend Sheridan College to get all their courses, notifications, content, assignments and chats at the touch of their fingertips.
+Designed for Humand Computer Interaction course.
 ### Features
 - Course Home Page
   - Home page with all courses that the student is enrolled in